JaneliaSciComp/hortacloud-website/content/docs/user_manual/_index.md

 {{% /alert %}}

 The major user-visible differences between the two versions are:
-- HortaCloud does not have access to the local file system and requires additional steps to import or export data
+- HortaCloud does not have access to the local file system or clipboard and requires additional steps to import or export data via those routes (see Appstream Basics section for details)
 - HortaCloud datasets typically only include low-resolution 2D data, so some 2D tools are not as useful in the absence of high-resolution data (eg, automatic path tracing)
 - the desktop Janelia Workstation contains tools for viewing, annotating, and managing other unrelated Janelia datasets